lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 If everything went right, you should be able to reach your website at `YOUR_APP_NAME.herokuapp.com`.
 For more information on how use your own domain and other things that you can do with your Heroku app, please refer to the [official documentation](https://devcenter.heroku.com/).

-## Continous Deployment/Delivery with Codeship.io
+## Continuous Deployment/Delivery with Codeship.io
-Whether you choose to deploy your website to S3 or to Heroku or both, it would be nice if you can have a [Continous Deployment/Delivery](http://en.wikipedia.org/wiki/Continuous_delivery) process in place: you do some changes to your source code, commit and push and automatically some external system deploys/delivers your compiled website somewhere.
+Whether you choose to deploy your website to S3 or to Heroku or both, it would be nice if you can have a [Continuous Deployment/Delivery](http://en.wikipedia.org/wiki/Continuous_delivery) process in place: you do some changes to your source code, commit and push and automatically some external system deploys/delivers your compiled website somewhere.

 I use [Codeship](https://codeship.io/) for my own company and personal projects and I will recommend you to try it.
 You can signup for a free account with 100 included deploys a month (more than enough for a side project) and the setup is really easy if you host your repository on Github or Bitbucket and deploy to Herou or similar system.
 With a little bit of configuration you can also put complex continous integraion and delivery processes for big applications.